sensiasoft/sensorhub/sensorhub-all/src/site/markdown/dev-guide.md

   * Select the "sensiasoft" remote in the "Configured remote repository" item and click "Finish"
   * Right click on the "Submodules" folder and select "Update submodule" from the popup menu

 You'll then eventually have to merge our changes with yours using the Egit merge command.
+Please see [Git Documentation](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging#Basic-Merge-Conflicts) for more details

 Note: Also don't forget to import new Eclipse projects that may have been added since your last update.
 For this, follow these steps: